zacstewart/zacstewart.github.io/README.md

 minimal.
 We'll instantiate a `CountVectorizer` and then call its instance method `fit_transform`, which does two things: it learns the vocabulary of the corpus and extracts word count features.
-This method is an efficient way to do both steps and for us it does the job, but in some cases you may want to use a different vocabulary than the one inherent in the raw data.
+This method is an efficient way to do both steps, and for us it does the job.
+However, in some cases you may want to use a different vocabulary than the one inherent in the raw data.
 For this reason, `CountVectorizer` provides `fit` and `transform` methods to do them separately.
 Additionally, you can provide a vocabulary in the constructor.

-To get the text from the DataFrame, you just access it like a dictionary and it returns a vector of email bodies, which we convert to a Numpy array.
+To get the text from the DataFrame, you just access it like a dictionary and it returns a vector of email bodies, and then use its `values` attribute to get the underlying Numpy array.

 ```python
 import numpy